Order by Phone CALL 1-888-229-0001

 - Second- or third-degree atrio-ventricular (AV) block unless a functioning pacemaker is available

 - Hypotension is the most common adverse reaction seen with intravenous amiodarone.
-Clinically significant hypotension during infusions was seen most often in the first several hours of treatment and appeared to be related to the rate of infusion.
-Monitor the initial rate of infusion closely and do not exceed the recommended rate.
-In some cases, hypotension may be refractory and result in a fatal outcome.
-Treat hypotension initially by slowing the infusion; additional standard therapy may be needed, including: vasopressors, positive inotropic agents and volume expansion.
+Clinically significant hypotension was seen most often in the first several hours of treatment and appeared to be related to the rate of infusion.
+To treat hypotension, slow the infusion; as needed, add vasopressor drugs, positive inotropic agents, and volume expansion.

-- Drug-related bradycardia that was not dose-related occurred while patients were receiving intravenous amiodarone for life-threatening VT/VF.
-Treat bradycardia by slowing the infusion rate or discontinuing NEXTERONE.
-Treat patients with a known predisposition to bradycardia or AV block with NEXTERONE in a setting where a temporary pacemaker is available.
+- Drug-related bradycardia that was not dose‐related occurred while patients were receiving intravenous amiodarone for life-threatening VT/VF.
+To treat bradycardia, slow the infusion or discontinue NEXTERONE.
+In some patients, inserting a pacemaker is required.

-- The most important adverse reactions were hypotension, asystole/cardiac arrest/pulseless electrical activity (PEA), cardiogenic shock, congestive heart failure, bradycardia, liver function test abnormalities, VT, and AV block.
-The most common adverse reactions leading to discontinuation of intravenous amiodarone therapy were hypotension (1.6%), asystole/cardiac arrest/PEA (1.2%), VT (1.1%), and cardiogenic shock (1%).
+- The most important adverse reactions were hypotension, asystole/cardiac arrest/pulseless electrical activity (PEA), cardiogenic shock, congestive heart failure, bradycardia, liver function test abnormalities, VT, AV block, and torsade de pointes.